matuzo/matuzoat/src/blog/2023/pros-and-cons-of-shadow-dom.md

 <blockquote>
 </div>

 To my surprise, many people replied that they agreed, default to light DOM, and only opt-in when it makes sense.
 I'm glad because it confirmed my feeling and encouraged me to rethink and restructure some of the components I built.
+Shadow DOM has its justification but does not always have to be the first choice.

 To help you make similar decisions, I summarized my pros and cons of Shadow DOM and style encapsulation.
 Please note that I'm writing this from the perspective of someone who, first and foremost, cares about accessibility and well-structured, semantic HTML.
 For me, JavaScript is an optional add-on and not the foundation of my code.
 That implies that I might not have to solve the same problems as others who primarily work with JS-heavy websites.
 That might also explain why my list of cons is longer than the list of pros.

+Here's a collection on CodePen with [all the demos in this post](https://codepen.io/collection/zxJjoj).

 <h2>Overview</h2>